This summary of the experiment covers the following:

 - Sleep Quality and Duration

 - Time Finished Last Meal

-Once the questionnaire was complete, baseline resting blood ketone and blood glucose measurements were taken using the OnCall Dual Glucose Ketone Monitor.
-This was followed by the consumption of one of five ketone supplements.
+After the survey, resting blood BHB ketone and blood glucose measurements were taken.
+The participants used the OnCall Dual Glucose Ketone Monitor for these measurements (we now use the Keto-Mojo meter) These baseline measurements were followed by the consumption of one exogenous ketone supplement.

 The Experiment Results